UPPMAX/HPC-python/docs/day2/IDEs_cmd.rst

       Spyder is not available on Dardel.

-      - Use the conda env you created in Exercise 2 in `Use isolated environemnts <https://uppmax.github.io/HPC-python/day2/use_isolated_environments.html#exercises>`_
+      - Use the conda env you created in Exercise 2 in `Use isolated environments <https://uppmax.github.io/HPC-python/day2/use_isolated_environments.html#exercises>`_

       .. code-block:: console